codeigniter4/CodeIgniter4/user_guide_src/source/incoming/incomingrequest.rst

 .. literalinclude:: incomingrequest/008.php

-With CodeIgniter�s built in methods you can simply do this:
+With CodeIgniter's built-in methods you can simply do this:

 .. literalinclude:: incomingrequest/009.php